samman350/samman350.github.io/README.md

 Hi!
 I am Sam.
 Born and raised in Amsterdam, then:

-- studied technical physics at University of Twente, focus on material physics
+- studied technical physics at University of Twente, focus on material physics and a minor in music (jazz guitar).
 - PhD in Trondheim, Norway and partially at Berkeley Labs (20 months) in CA, USA, specializing in micro- and nanoscopic magnetism;
 - moved to Uppsala, Sweden to become a post doc at the Ångström Laboratory, and eventually became a researcher.